kdpsingh/Evaporate/README.md

 ```
 5. There should now be a new folder in this directory: browser/.
 There should see 3 files there: index.html, main.js, bundle.js
 6. Open index.html.
 You should now be able to generate H2O responses by entering in the corresponding variables
 7. Feel free to modify any of the files to tailor to your needs!
 Evaporate is <strong>not</strong> meant to be the final solution; it is simply the starting point to get you to be able to display and run your H2O code in the browser.
-Have fun playing!
+Have fun coding!